boostorg/hana/doc/tutorial.md

 `std::array` with `n` elements.
 However, note that `std::array` can only hold elements with a single type, so we're comparing apples and oranges here.
-As you can see, the cost of creating a `std::array` is constant and essentially inexistent.
+As you can see, the cost of creating a `std::array` is constant and essentially inexistent (the non-zero overhead is that of simply including the `<array>` header).
 Hence, while Hana provides improved compile-times over other heterogeneous containers, please stick with normal homogeneous containers if that's all you need for your application; your compile-times will be much faster that way.